An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Comparison with observations

 \subsection{Large structure formation}

-In a Universe without gravity self-interaction or dark matter, large structures do not have time to coalesce.
-What happens in the present framework can be sketched as follows: As $D_{M}(z)$ departs from 1, i.e. as gravity weakens globally, it strengthens locally and structure formation is accelerated compared to a Universe without self-interaction or dark matter.
-Since $D_{M}(z)$ evolves following the large structure formation, gravity strengthens locally with the same timeline.
-Since strengthening reproduces the dynamics of galaxies and clusters~\cite{Deur DM-PLB}, the local effect of self-interaction is equivalent to the effect of dark matter.
-Furthermore, the position of the peak of the matter power spectrum is given by $k_{eq}=H_{0}\sqrt{2\Omega_{M}^{*}(0)/a_{eq}}$, with $a_{eq}$ the scale parameter at $z_{eq}$.
+In a Universe without gravitational self-interaction or dark matter, large structures do not have time to coalesce.
+What happens in the self-interaction framework can be sketched as follow: As $D_{M}(z)$ departs from 1, {\it{viz}} as gravity weakens globally, energy conservation demands that the global weakening is balanced locally by an increase of gravity within the structures themselves, thus speeding up their formation compared to a Universe without self-interaction.

+Since $D_{M}(z)$ evolves following the formation of large structures, gravity strengthens locally with the same timeline.
+Because strengthening reproduces the dynamics of galaxies and clusters~\cite{Deur DM-PLB}, the local effect of self-interaction is equivalent to the effect of dark matter.
+Furthermore, the position of the peak of the matter power spectrum is now given by $k_{eq}=H_{0}\sqrt{2\Omega_{M}^{*}(0)/a_{eq}}$, with $a_{eq}$ the scale parameter at $z_{eq}$.
 Assuming $\Omega_{Baryon}=\Omega_{M}$ (no dark matter) and using $\Omega_{M}^{*}=\Omega_{M}D_{M}$ yield $\Omega_{M}^{*}(0)\simeq0.3$, i.e. $k_{eq}\simeq0.014$, in agreement with observations~\cite{Tegmark:2006az}.
-This indicates that the present approach is compatible with large structure formation.
+This suggests that the present approach is compatible with large structure formation.